HuNavSim: A ROS 2 Human Navigation Simulator for Benchmarking Human-Aware Robot Navigation

 \subsection{Human navigation modeling}

-The \textit{HuNavSim} is primarily based on the use of the well-known Social Force Model \cite{Helbing1995SocialFM} and its extension for groups \cite{Mussaid_ext_sfm09, Mussaid_ext_sfm10}, to lead the human agents movement, alike others crowd simulators.
-However, we extend this model to provide a set of realistic individual navigation reactions of the agents to the presence of the robot.
-That allows to enrich the navigation scenarios and to challenge the navigation algorithms with more diverse and realistic human behaviors.
+The \textit{HuNavSim} is primarily based on the use of the well-known Social Force Model \cite{Helbing1995SocialFM} and its extension for groups \cite{Mussaid_ext_sfm09, Mussaid_ext_sfm10}, to lead the human agents movement similar to other crowd simulators.
+The simplicity and good results of this model allowed us to easily extend it to provide a set of different and individual navigation reactions of the agents to the presence of the robot.
+That allows for the enrichment of the navigation scenarios and to challenge the navigation algorithms with more diverse and realistic human behaviors.
 The set of behaviors included are the following:

 \begin{itemize} \item \textit{regular}: this is the regular navigation based on SFM.
-The robot is included as another human agent, so the human treats the robot like another pedestrian. \item \textit{impassive}: In this case, the robot is not included as a human agent in the SFM.
-So, the human deal with the robot like an obstacle. \item \textit{surprised}: when the human sees the robot, the current goal navigation is stopped.
-The human stops walking and starts to look at the robot (heading to the robot position). \item \textit{curious}: the human abandons the current navigation goal when the robot is detected.
+The robot is included as another human agent, so the human treats the robot like another pedestrian. \item \textit{impassive}: in this case, the robot is not included as a human agent in the SFM.
+Therefore, the human deals with the robot as an obstacle. \item \textit{surprised}: when the human sees the robot, the current goal navigation is stopped.
+The human stops walking and starts to look at the robot (heading to the robot position). \item \textit{curious}: the human abandons his/her current navigation goal when the robot is detected.
 Then, the human approaches the robot slowly.
-After a short time ($30$ seconds by default) the human losses the interest and goes back to the goal navigation. \item \textit{scared}: when the robot is detected by the agent, this latter tries to stay far from the robot.
+After a short time ($30$ seconds by default) the human loses interest and goes back to the original navigation goal. \item \textit{scared}: when the human agent detects the robot, it tries to stay far away from it.
 In this case, we add to the agent an extra repulsive force from the robot and we decrease the maximum velocity.
 This way we simulate a scared human behavior. \item \textit{threatening}: when the agent sees the robot, it approaches the robot and tries to block the robot's path by walking in front of it.
 A goal in front of the robot is continuously computed and commanded.
 After some time ($40$ seconds by default), the agent gets bored and continues its original navigation. \end{itemize}